Consensys/quorum/docs/Getting Started/Getting-Started-From-Scratch.md

     36436 ttys002    0:00.19 geth --datadir data --nodiscover --istanbul.blockperiod 5 --syncmode full --mine --minerthreads 1 --verbosity 5 --networkid 10 --rpc --rpcaddr 0.0.0.0 --rpcport 22004 --rpcapi admin,
     $
     ```

+    !!! note
+        This configuration starts Quorum without privacy support as could be evidenced in prefix `PRIVATE_CONFIG=ignore`, please see below sections on [how to enable privacy with privacy transaction managers](#adding-privacy-transaction-manager).
+        Please note that istanbul-tools may be used to generate X number of nodes, more information is available in the [docs](https://github.com/jpmorganchase/istanbul-tools).

     Your node is now operational and you may attach to it with `geth attach data/geth.ipc`.
-This configuration starts Quorum without privacy support
-    as could be evidenced in prefix `PRIVATE_CONFIG=ignore`, please see below sections on [how to enable privacy with privacy transaction managers](#adding-privacy-transaction-manager).

-    Please note that istanbul-tools may be used to generate X number of nodes, more information is available in the [docs](https://github.com/jpmorganchase/istanbul-tools).

 ### Adding additional validator
 1. Create a working directory for the new node that needs to be added
     ```